For aspiring entrepreneurs and executives, pursuing a master’s degree can be an empowering move, which can also be overwhelming.

 The difficulty of the undergraduate program is another factor considered by admissions committees when considering official transcripts of coursework and academic performance.

-The considered business-related disciplined include marketing, microeconomics, statistics, finance, and related courses.
+The considered business-related disciplines include marketing, microeconomics, statistics, finance, and related courses.

 Previously earned advanced degrees are also taken into account in the process of deciding whether an applicant qualifies for a GMAT waiver or not.